openhab/openhab-docs/developers/osgi/osgi.md

 Import-Package: org.example.required
 Export-Package: org.example.provided
 ```

-[OSGi Service Platform Core Specification, Chapter 3.5][OSGi-Core] contains detailed information about the *Module Layer* and description of the headers (*Manifest-Version*, *Bundle-ManifestVersion*, *Bundle-Name*) used in this example.
+[OSGi Core Release 7, Chapter 3: Module Layer][OSGi-core] contains detailed information about the *Module Layer* and description of the headers (*Manifest-Version*, *Bundle-ManifestVersion*, *Bundle-Name*) used in this example.

 Bundles are used often to register and consume services.
 You will find more information about that in the [Services](#services) section.

 ## Lifecycle

 OSGi is a dynamic platform.
 That means that bundles may be *installed, uninstalled, started, stopped or updated* at runtime (See Table 1).
 The OSGi specification defines a mechanism how to manage the dependencies between the bundles and the functionality that they provide.
 This is achieved with the help of the *lifecycle* concept.

 The framework introduces a different states, transitions between these states and rules how this states are affecting the packages exported by the bundle and the services, that it provides.
 The table below shows the possible states of an OSGi bundle with a short explanation:

 | Status      | Description                                                                                                                                                                                |
 |-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|